Frontier Airlines Logo

 Frontier Airlines Logo 2001-2014

 This period is characterized by a highly legible emblem with clear capital letters.
-The developer changed the handwritten style to the printed style, which made the inscription immediately gain versatility: it is visible and understandable at first glance, which was not the case in the previous version.
-Despite this adjustment, the authors did not use serifs – they settled on a chopped typeface with wide lines.
+The developer changed the handwritten style to the printed style, which immediately made the inscription more versatile: it is visible and understandable at first glance, unlike in the previous version.
+Despite this adjustment, the authors did not use serifs; they settled on a chopped typeface with wide lines.

 In addition, a dark color stands out better against a light background than a light color against a dark background.
-And also, thanks to the white color of the backing, it became possible to open the logo – to make it limitless (without frames), which is symbolic for an air transport company.
-The second half of the name is made in small and thin letters.
+Thanks to the white backing, the logo could be opened to make it limitless (without frames), which is symbolic of an air transport company.
+The second half of the name is written in small, thin letters.
 The predominant colors at this time were green, black, and white.

 2014 – today